 Participants and design.
 One hundred undergraduate students completed the study for partial course credit.
 Sample size was again based roughly on previous sample sizes in contrast effect research.
 The study design was a 3 (Condition: Black/Hispanic, White/Hispanic, or Neutral/Hispanic) × 2 (Prime: Hispanic or Other) × 2 (Target: Gun or Tool) mixed model, with Condition varying between subjects and Prime and Target varying within subjects.
 The “Other” category of primes was determined by the level of Condition, as described below.

 Materials.
 As in Experiment 1, Black and White face primes and gun and tool images were the same as in the typical WIT (Payne, 2001).
-A number of Hispanic faces were pilot tested by a separate sample (n = 21), none of whom participated in the main experiment, for whether observers could determine their ethnicity.
+A pilot study (n = 21) was conducted to identify four identifiably Hispanic faces.
 Four Hispanic faces were chosen by the combined criteria of being the most likely to be identified as Hispanic and the least likely to be identified as Black or White.
 Neutrally-valenced abstract art stimuli were selected from the IAPS set (Lang et al., 2008; mean valence = 4.88 (SD = 0.19), mean arousal = 3.05 (SD = 0.68)).

 Procedure.
 Participants were randomly assigned to one of three conditions defined by the prime categories they included: Black/Hispanic, White/Hispanic, or Neutral/Hispanic.
 In each condition, participants performed a WIT, identifying targets as either guns or tools via button press.
 In the Black/Hispanic condition, primes were Black Faces and Hispanic faces.
 In the White/Hispanic condition, primes were White faces and Hispanic faces.
 In the Neutral/Hispanic condition, primes were neutrally-valenced abstract art stimuli and Hispanic faces.
 Presentation durations and the response deadline were the same as in Experiment 1.
 Participants first performed a practice block of 24 trials of a WIT in which every trial was primed by a neutral object.
 Participants responding outside the 500ms deadline on more than 10 trials were made to repeat the practice block.
 After that, participants performed 24 trials of each prime-target pairing, for a total of 96 trials.
 Participants were given a brief break after the 32nd and 64th trials.